0

 The Oracle archetype is supported by narrative cues from both the main campaign and side quests, such as the character Baywin the Seer, whose practices point to a tradition of divination and spiritual leadership distinct from necromancers or druids.
 In Lord of Hatred, the story’s focus on manipulation, endurance, and the price of knowing the future lines up with the Oracle’s thematic space.
 Mechanically, this addition would create a second willpower-based class, balancing out the primary stat distribution among all classes: two for strength, dexterity, intelligence, and, with the Oracle, two for willpower.

-Given Blizzard’s approach to class design—anchoring each class in a cultural or institutional background—the Oracle fits naturally within the expansion’s setting and narrative direction.
+Given Blizzard’s approach to class design, anchoring each class in a cultural or institutional background, the Oracle fits naturally within the expansion’s setting and narrative direction.
 All signs point to the Oracle, or a class inspired by the Order of Seers, debuting with the Lord of Hatred expansion, which is slated for release in mid-2026.

-Amazon - Unlikely as a Playable Class in Lord of Hatred
+• Amazon - Unlikely as a Playable Class in Lord of Hatred

-While the Amazon remains an iconic favorite tied to the Scovos Isles, several factors make its addition as a playable class this expansion less probable.
+While the Amazon remains an iconic favorite tied to the Scovos Isles, several factors make its addition as a playable class in this expansion less probable.
 Traditionally, Amazons are depicted as a female-only warrior caste, and Blizzard’s current class system supports all genders for each playable class.
 Adapting the Amazon would require either a major lore shift or introducing the male Death Ravens, a group that historically never leaves the Isles.
 These complications, along with the fact that the Paladin is already a returning class, suggest that Blizzard may steer away from another classic reintroduction in the same cycle.

 However, the Amazon archetype could still appear in a different form.
 It’s possible that Amazons, along with Oracles, will be featured as recruitable mercenaries or important narrative figures rather than as a new class.
 The “maiden” archetype referenced in earlier leaks aligns with the Amazon’s identity, but current evidence points to this role being filled through supporting characters rather than direct player choice in the upcoming expansion.

-Other Possibilities and Timing
+• Other New Class Possibilities and Timing

 Suggestions like Witch Doctor, Monk, Demon Hunter, Assassin, and Blood Knight have surfaced, but each comes with challenges related to lore, gameplay overlap, or recent game history.
 For example, the Witch Doctor’s cultural roots are tied to the Tagoni jungle, a region already covered in the previous expansion.
 Monk, Assassin, and Demon Hunter share mechanics or themes with existing classes, and the Blood Knight’s association with Diablo Immortal makes its introduction less likely.